Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Fusion rules and quantum dimensions

-Now we consider the process of fusing topological excitations in the 3d quantum double model.
-In Sec.~\ref{sec2.3} and~\ref{sec2.4}, we have introduced the operators for excitations and the corresponding connecting rules of these operators, which allow us to create, move, and deform excitations.
-To encompass both pure loops and decorated loops, we choose the thickened membrane $M$ in Eq.~(\ref{eq_loop}) to be cylinder-like and write the state for a pair of loops living on the two boundaries of $M$ as $W_M\left( C,R;c,j;c^{\prime},j^{\prime} \right) \ket{\mathrm{GS}}$.
-Thus, the Hilbert space $\mathcal{H} _{\left( C,R \right)}$ of the two loops is spanned by the set of basis
+In Sec.~\ref{Sec.3}, by linearly combining basic $T$- and $L$-operators, we explicitly construct the operator Eq.~(\ref{eq_loop}) for topological excitations and obtain the corresponding connecting rules, which allow us to create, move, and deform excitations.
+To encompass both pure loops and decorated loops, we choose the thickened membrane $M$ in Eq.~(\ref{eq_loop}) to be cylindrical.
+In this section, we proceed to consider a process of fusing topological excitations in the microscopic model.
+We will first illustrate the general fusion rules in Sec.~\ref{Sec.4.1} and then take $G=\mathbb{Z}_N$ and $G=\mathbb{D}_3$ as examples in Sec.~\ref{Sec.4.2} and Sec.~\ref{Sec.4.3} respectively.